-Taste-Safe Chia Seed Sensory Play (Easy + Fun!)
+Taste-Safe Chia Seed Sensory Play

-Published: April 14, 2022 · Updated: February 19, 2024 by Sacha
+Published: April 14, 2022 · Updated: June 14, 2024 by Sacha — This post may contain affiliate links.
+Read our full disclosure.

 Does your baby or toddler like to put everything in their mouth?
-This chia seed sensory play activity is fun, easy to prepare and totally edible—making it perfect for both younger and older kids!
+This Chia Seed Sensory Play activity is fun, easy to prepare and totally edible, which makes it perfect for both younger and older kids.

 Required Ingredients

-Ingredients for chia seed sensory bin.
+Ingredients needed to make a chia seed sensory bin.

-How to Make a Chia Seed Sensory Bin (Step-by-Step)
+How to Make Taste-Safe Chia Goop (Step-by-Step)

 Container with water and chia seeds mixed with spoon.